latana/1DV450_ms223eq/Webbbramverk_Labb_3/README.md

 #Installation

-Let's start with the api map!
+Let's start with the api folder!

 1. Download the file and unzip it.
 2. Open the project (RubyMine recommended)